-Today’s post is inspired by blogger SteveArk, who wrote up a nice piece about forgetting the effects of inflation when planning your early retirement.
-You really need to figure this math stuff out, since a dollar today is not going to buy as much tomorrow…
+Today’s post is inspired by blogger SteveArk, who wrote up a nice piece about how inflation *does* affect retirement investments.
+You need to figure this inflation beast out since a dollar today is not going to buy as much tomorrow…

 The lesson is simple.
 If you think you need a million bucks to retire early with, you need to figure out how much purchasing power that million bucks buys you in the future.

 If you were to retire in 2020, that million bucks is still a million bucks as you know it today.
 Retire in 2050, and that million bucks has suddenly lost half its purchasing power.
 No wonder dear old Grandpa has a beef.